chocolatey/docs/input/docs/CentralManagement/CentralManagementSetupUpgrade.md

 Description: How to upgrade CCM
 ---

-# Chocolatey Central Mangement Upgrade
+# Chocolatey Central Management Upgrade
 This will guide us through upgrading an existing Chocolatey Central Management installation to newer versions.

 > :memo: **NOTE**: Looking for installation instructions?
 See [[Central Management Setup|CentralManagementSetup]].